Blog

 Protect Yourself Legally by Purchasing a Gun Safe

 In July of 2019, Washington state passed RCW 9.41.360.
-This law made gun owners legally liable for an improperly stored gun that comes into the possession of a prohibited individual.
+This law holds gun owners responsible if they store their guns improperly and an unauthorized individual accesses it.
 Prohibited individuals include minors and felons.

 An improperly stored firearm could result in the conviction of: